rebokdev/Fenix/README.md

    - [] 0.1.x - Install Software - are being worked on
    - [] 0.2.x - Uninstall Software
    - [] 0.3.x - Runtimes

+Fenix is now astethix OS project, soon fenix will be published as an organisation repo